 Morgan Stanley & Co.
 LLC, Goldman Sachs & Co.
 LLC, and J.P.
 Morgan Securities LLC, in their sole discretion, may release the common stock and other securities subject to the lock-up agreements described above in whole or in part at any time, provided that, if the shareholder is one of our officers or directors, Morgan Stanley & Co.
 LLC, Goldman Sachs & Co.
 LLC, and J.P.
 Morgan Securities LLC will notify us of the impending release or waiver at least three business days before the release or waiver, and when and as required by FINRA Rule 5131, we have agreed to announce the impending release or waiver at least two business days before the release or waiver, except where the release or waiver is effected solely to permit a transfer of securities that is not for consideration and where the transferee has agreed in writing to be bound by the same lock-up agreement terms in place for the transferor.
-Certain holders of our securities representing approximately % of our outstanding stock, who are primarily current and former employees, have not entered into lock-up agreements with the underwriters and, therefore, are not subject to the restrictions described above.
-These holders are subject to market stand-off agreements with us, and we will not waive any of the restrictions of such market stand-off agreements during the period ending 180 days after the date of this prospectus without the prior written consent of Morgan Stanley & Co.
+Certain holders of our securities representing approximately 14.1% of our outstanding equity securities, who are primarily current and former employees, have not entered into lock-up agreements with the underwriters and, therefore, are not subject to the restrictions under the lock-up agreements with the underwriters.
+These holders are subject to market stand-off agreements with us which restrict their ability to sell, make any short sale of, loan, grant any option for the purchase of, or otherwise dispose of our securities during the period ending 180 days after the date of this prospectus.
+We will not waive any of the restrictions of such market stand-off agreements during the period ending 180 days after the date of this prospectus without the prior written consent of Morgan Stanley & Co.
 LLC, Goldman Sachs & Co.
 LLC, and J.P.
 Morgan Securities LLC on behalf of the underwriters, provided that we may waive such restrictions to the extent consistent with the terms of the lock-up agreements with the underwriters.
 The market stand-off agreements do not prohibit these holders from pledging or hedging activities with respect to our securities.